mjhilton/jdr-testing-guides/Demo Guides/01 - Set up test framework.md

 1. Install Chai and add it as a dev dependency for our project
 1. Update your `package.json` so that mocha is executed when `npm test` is called
 1. Create an empty test file under the `test` folder
-1. Run `npm test` and ensure the result is green/passing
+1. Run `npm test` and ensure the result is green/no errors: "0 passing"

 ### Solutions
 <details>